-The programme aims to produce political science analysts and researchers with the necessary capacity for independent work to apply current analytical techniques and methods productively and the necessary capacity for group work to make valuable contributions to research teams, research centres, and analysis departments and offices.
+The program aims to produce political science analysts and researchers with the necessary capacity for independent work to apply current analytical techniques and methods productively and the necessary capacity for group work to make valuable contributions to research teams, research centers, and analysis departments and offices.

 Who is it for?

 Candidates must hold an official university degree in the political and social sciences, legal sciences, humanities or health sciences issued by a higher education institution in the European Higher Education Area.

 Candidates must likewise have an excellent academic transcript, be prepared to enroll on an exclusive and full-time basis, and have a command of English equivalent to level C1 of the Common European Framework of Reference for Languages (CEFR).

 The master's program is made up of four modules.
 All students must complete Modules 1 and 2 and choose three subjects from Module 3.
 Module 4 consists of a master's degree final project, worth 20 credits, to be supervised by a permanent member of the program's faculty (i.e., not a visiting lecturer).

 All subjects are worth 5 credits.